Shehabov/Breast-Cancer-Detection/README.md

 ## Description
 This repository contains 3 files for preprocessing, training and results evaluation in the context of breast cancer detection using YOLOv8.

+1.Preprocessing.py

-    "Preprocessing.py" file focuses on preparing the dataset for training.
+    This file focuses on preparing the dataset for training.
 Follow these steps to use the preprocessing script:

+    a.
 Dataset Structure:
     Ensure that your dataset is organized with proper directory structure, and each image is associated with relevant yolo annotations.

+    b.
 Configurations:
     Modify the configuration parameters within the config.yaml, such as file paths according to your dataset.

+    c.
 Run the Script:
     Execute the script using a Python environment.
 This will generate the preprocessed data necessary for training.

+2.Train.py

-    "Train.py" file is responsible for training the YOLOv8 model on the preprocessed dataset.
+    This file is responsible for training the YOLOv8 model on the preprocessed dataset.
 Follow these steps to initiate the training process:

+    a.
 Preprocessed Data:
     Ensure that the preprocessing step has been completed, and the preprocessed data is available in the specified directory.

+    b.
 Configuration:
     Adjust hyperparameters, dataset paths and training settings in the script based on your requirements.

+    c.
 Start Training:
     Execute the script to begin training the YOLOv8 model.

+2.Results.py

-    "Results.py" file assesses the model's performance by generating and visualizing a confusion matrix.
+    This file assesses the model's performance by generating and visualizing a confusion matrix.
 Follow these steps to evaluate the results:

+    a.
 Trained Model:
     Make sure that the YOLOv8 model has been trained using the training.py script and the weights are available.

+    b.
 Configuration:
     Adjust the script's configurations, such as file paths and class labels, to match your setup.

+    c.
 Evaluate Results:
     Execute the script to generate and display the confusion matrix based on model predictions.